preethi07-droid/codsoft/README.md

 # codsoft
-This repository contains the tasks and projects completed during my Web Development Internship at CodeSoft, focusing on HTML, CSS, and JavaScript.
+This repository contains the tasks and projects completed during my Web Development Internship at CodSoft, focusing on HTML, CSS, and JavaScript.